-Telephonics revenue decreased \$13,850, or 3%, compared to 2011.
-2012 and 2011 revenue included \$24,101 and \$44,305, respectively, related to revenue for Counter Remote Control Improvised Explosive Device Electronic Warfare 3.1 ("CREW 3.1") program, where Telephonics serves as a subcontractor.
-Excluding Crew 3.1 from both years, revenue increased 2% over the prior year due to radar growth driven by Light Airborne Multi-Purpose Systems Multi Mode Radar ("LAMPS MMR"), partially offset by the impact from the timing of awards on Ground Surveillance Radars ("GSR") related to the Cerberus program.
+Segment revenue decreased \$13,850, or 3%, compared to 2011.
+Revenue in 2012 and 2011 included \$24,101 and \$44,305, respectively, related to electronic warfare programs where Telephonics serves as a contract manufacturer; excluding revenue from these programs from both years, revenue increased 2% over the prior year due to radar growth driven by LAMPS MMR, partially offset by the impact from the timing of awards on Ground Surveillance Radars ("GSR") related to the Cerberus program.

-Segment operating profit increased \$8,637, or 21%, mainly driven by higher gross profit from a combination of favorable program mix and manufacturing efficiencies, partially offset by higher selling, general and administrative expenses primarily due to the timing of proposal activities.
+Segment operating profit increased \$8,637, or 21%, mainly driven by higher gross profit from a combination of favorable program mix, and manufacturing efficiencies, partially offset by higher SG&A expenses primarily due to the timing of proposal activities.
 Operating results also benefited from cost reductions resulting from the voluntary early retirement plan undertaken in the prior year and other restructuring activities implemented in early 2012.